-We have granted to the underwriters a 45-day option to purchase on a pro rata basis up to 347,368 additional shares and/or Warrants to purchase up to 347,368 additional shares (15% of the shares of common stock and Warrants sold in the offering) at the initial public offering price less the underwriting discounts and commissions.
-The option may be exercised only to cover any over-allotments of our common stock and/or Warrants.
+We have granted to the underwriters a 45-day option to purchase on a pro rata basis up to 459,000 additional shares and/or Warrants to purchase up to 459,000 additional shares at the initial public offering price less the underwriting discounts and commissions.
+The option may be exercised only to cover any overallotments of our common stock and/or Warrants.